Corner Bowl Internet Server Monitor

 Powerful Hierarchical Based Network, Server and Application Monitoring Software for Less!

 Internet Server Monitor is a network server monitoring tool enabling System Administrators to monitor servers and the network applications they host for failures, recoveries and load.
-Minimize downtime by configuring the software to notify your on call system administrator when a server application fails or system performance degrades.
+Minimize downtime by configuring the software to notify your on-call system administrator when servers go down, server applications fail or system performance degrades.